emberauclair/Tech-Hub-V5/00WIP CyberSecurity lecture overview.md

+TODOS
+- [ ] continue flushing out the core knowledge
+- [ ]

 DATA STRUCTURE
-modularized so that each page can be independently expanded.
+Modularized so that each page can be independently expanded.

 DESIGN PRINCIPALS
 - efficient, utilitarian, LGBTQIA+ themed (lesbian and trans colors)